yelmuratoff/template/README.md

 **This section describes how to add a new dependency to your app.** Please, check the [initialization](#initialization) section before.

-1. Open `lib/src/feature/initialization/model/dependencies.dart`
+1. Open `lib/src/common/di/containers/dependencies.dart`
-2. Add new dependency to `DependenciesMutable` and `DependenciesImmutable`
+2. Add new dependency to `Dependencies` container
 3. Go to `lib/src/feature/initialization/logic/initialization_steps.dart`
-4. Add new entry to the map and write down all the logic needed to initialize your dependency and set it in the `DependenciesMutable` object
+4. Add new entry to the map and write down all the logic needed to initialize your dependency and set it in the `Dependencies` object
-5. Now, you can use the dependency in the app receiving it from context.
+5. Now, you can use the dependency in the app receiving it from context: `context.dependencies.name`

 ### How do add flavors correctly:
 You can use template from `very_good_cli``.

+---

+Based on the Sizzle Starter.